chimera-linux/cports/Packaging.md

 In general, you will not want to use the profile's methods, and the member variables are strictly read only.

+##### self.wrksrc

+A string representing the name of the directory inside `builddir` that is used as the default working source.
+It is usually the basis for `self.cwd`, along with the potential user-set `build_wrksrc` meta variable.

 ##### self.cwd